 Ibrahim and Teixeira cases

-The primary carer of a child of an EEA national worker or former worker where that child is in education in the UK, and where requiring the primary carer to leave the UK would prevent the child from continuing their education in the UK
+The child of an EEA national worker or former worker where that child is in education in the UK.
+The primary carer of a child of an EEA national worker or former worker where that child is in education in the UK, and where requiring the primary carer to leave the UK would prevent the child from continuing their education in the UK.

 Dependent child aged under 18 of a primary career in one of the categories set out above